AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/mutations/apply-giftcard.md

 # applyGiftCardToCart mutation

-The `applyGiftCardToCart` mutation applies a pre-defined gift card code to the specified cart.
+The `applyGiftCardToCart` mutation applies a predefined gift card code to the specified cart.

 ## Syntax